-The ballot measure would not only help combat the climate crisis but also protect people’s health and boost the economy.
+Voters overwhelmingly voted in favor of the ballot measure, which will not only help combat the climate crisis but also protect people’s health and boost the economy.

 The NRDC Action Fund recommends Columbus, Ohio, residents vote YES on Issue 1 on the November ballot to secure 100 percent clean, local renewable energy by 2022.
 This measure will help fight the climate crisis, protect public health from dangerous air pollution, and boost economic recovery by creating good-paying jobs.
 We have a responsibility to make sure that people, both now and in the future, have clean air, clean water, and a safe environment.
 Issue 1 provides an opportunity to accomplish this.